-This can be done using price action, technical analysis, fundamental analysis, or whatever strategy you prefer, which may include a combination of all of the above.
+This can be done using price action, technical analysis, fundamental analysis, or whichever strategy you prefer, which may include a combination of all the above.

 Step 4 - Buy or sell?

 Are you bullish on the market?
-In that case you will open an order ticket a place a trade to buy the contract.
+In that case, you will open an order ticket and place a trade to buy the contract.
 In this case, you would likely look to place a trade where the floor of the contract is in close proximity to the indicative index, giving you a beneficial risk/reward ratio.

 Are you bearish the market?
 In that case, you would likely place a sell order where the ceiling of the contract is in closer proximity to the indicative index and for the same purpose, to place a trade which provides a positive risk to reward ratio.
 Now, place the trade.

 Step 5 - Monitor your position.